Monogatari/Documentation/building-blocks/characters.md

  happy: 'my_file_name.png'
 ```

-To learn how to show a character sprite, go over to the Show Character action.
+To learn how to show a character sprite, see the [Show Character action](../script-actions/characters.md).

 ## Custom Sub-directory